gwt-plugins/gwt-eclipse-plugin/README.md

 * The `com.google.gdt.eclipse.maven` plugin requires m2e (Maven Integration for Eclipse) to be installed.
 * The `com.google.gdt.eclipse.gph.hge` project requires MercurialEclipse to be installed.
-You can either close the project, or install [MercurialEclipse](http://cbes.javaforge.com/update).
+You can either close the project, or install MercurialEclipse - [Update Site](http://cbes.javaforge.com/update).
 * The `com.google.gdt.eclipse.gph.subclipse` project requires Subclipse to be installed.
-You can either close the project, or install [Subclipse](http://subclipse.tigris.org/update_1.6.x).
+You can either close the project, or install Subclipse - [Update Site](http://subclipse.tigris.org/update_1.6.x).
 * The `com.google.gdt.eclipse.gph.subversive` project requires Subversive to be installed.
-You can either close the project, or install [Subversive](http://download.eclipse.org/releases/helios).
+You can either close the project, or install Subversive - [Update Site](http://download.eclipse.org/releases/helios).

-###Eclipse 3.3, 3.4:
+###Eclipse 3.3, 3.4

 * Copy the plugin JARs from `tools/swtbot/3.3` into your Eclipse's `/dropins` directory (on 3.4) or `/plugins` directory (on 3.3).

-###Eclipse 3.5:
+###Eclipse 3.5

 * Copy the plugin JARs from `tools/swtbot/3.5` into your Eclipse's `/dropins` directory.

-###Eclipse 3.7:
+###Eclipse 3.7

 ####Mylyn